vvvv/visualprogramming.net/content/blog/2022/Dates/CHOM5KY vs CHOMSKY/index.md

 This interactive, multi-user, playful and collaborative experience allows users to examine the promises and pitfalls of AI in a fun and engaging way, while posing the questions of what we’re hoping to achieve, to recreate and at what cost.

 ![](tree.png)
 Various activities are designed to highlight three essential traits of our human intelligence: creativity, inquiry and collaboration.
-Through these different forms of play, visitors learn about the limitations and possibilities of machines and in particular, they learn about each other as human beings. ## Mor
+Through these different forms of play, visitors learn about the limitations and possibilities of machines and in particular, they learn about each other as human beings.

 ## More than glue
 You might ask, why does this appear in this blog?